Zylann/solar_system_demo/README.md

 Features
 -----------

-- Procedurally-generated planets and moon (1 to 2 Km in radius)
+- Procedurally-generated planets and moon (1 to 2 Km in radius, or 10 to 20 Km in large scale mode)
 - Deterministic, non-realistic celestial motion at all times
 - Simple atmospheres
 - Fully editable terrain using voxels